 SMS: Link shortening

-UpdatedBy default, when you enable SMS, we automatically shorten links in your message body.
+UpdatedWhen you enable SMS and turn on the setting Shorten links, we shorten links in your SMS and Whatsapp message bodies.
 This page explains how link shortening works.

 How it works